-- Let’s go back to my example with avatar Tom.
+- Let’s go back to my customer avatar example Tom.
 Knowing Tom, what do you think the most effective marketing strategies are?
 What is going capture Tom’s attention—what kinds of images, copy, and so on?
 We’re marketing to a rugged outdoorsman here, so should I be using bright pink headlines and chatty copy?
 Definitely not.
 I need to use images, copy, and colors that capture Tom’s attention and spark his interest.

 Remember that people are getting blasted with ads more than ever before, so what’s going to make your company stand out over the rest?
 It’s content that’s written directly for whoever’s reading it.

 - You can also easily use your customer avatar to create funnels specific to that avatar.
 In this approach, the entire funnel, from acquisition to post-purchase emails, has the same style of branding that speaks directly to that avatar.

 You can also develop more than one avatar and market to each of them with great success.
 For example, you can create multiple versions of a landing or product page, each version part of the funnel for—and specific to—only one of your avatars.
 On the other hand, you don’t have to have multiple avatars: it’s a good idea to start with one avatar and, once that’s established, begin testing another.

 Note: To learn more about customer avatars and how to create and use them, check out this Optimized Ecommerce podcast.